cloud-66-internal/help.cloud66.com/_includes/tutorials/network-configuration.md

 Servers deployed with Cloud 66 only allow incoming SSH traffic from known IP addresses.
 To protect against brute-force SSH attacks, the servers are also configured to only accept SSH keys and not passwords.
 However, it is possible that user configurations result in vulnerabilities, and for such cases, repeated SSH login attempts are detected and blocked for at least 10 minutes.

 ## Firewall
-The <i>Firewall</i> tab allows you to configure and apply firewall rules per server for your stack.
+The <i>Firewall</i> tab allows you to configure and apply firewall rules per server for your application.
 You can open your firewall temporarily in cases when you need temporary access to your servers by clicking the icon at the top right of the page.
 This will automatically fill with your current IP address, and allow you to choose the duration of the opening and the server port you wish to access.
 Doing this avoids the dangers of leaving firewall ports open permanently unnecessarily.

-By default, Cloud 66 gateway servers (e.g. 54.84.166.97) are the only servers allowed SSH (port 22) access to stack servers.
-The default firewall rules include database and web ports appropriate for the stack deployed but also includes ports 8080 and 8443 as alternative HTTP ports for WebSocket-based applications like [Faye](/rails/how-to-guides/deployment/implementing-faye.html).
+By default, Cloud 66 gateway servers (e.g. 54.84.166.97) are the only servers allowed SSH (port 22) access to application servers.
+The default firewall rules include database and web ports appropriate for the application deployed but also includes ports 8080 and 8443 as alternative HTTP ports for WebSocket-based applications like [Faye](/rails/how-to-guides/deployment/implementing-faye.html).
 Editing and removing the default firewall rules is disabled to secure accessibility to the servers at all times.

 ### Add a firewall rule
 To add your own rules, click <i>Add a new firewall rule</i>.
 You can input single IP addresses or ranges, and the drop-down allows you to choose servers by name (e.g. <i>Rails servers</i>).